axarce/CEE4530/Gas Transfer Lab/ABC_GasTransferPlus.md

 ## Introduction and Objectives

+We decided to conduct this experiment to examine and understand the relationship between gas transfer and flow rates.
+Traditionally the oxygen transfer efficiency is quite low (less than 3%).
+We hoped to gain a clearer understanding of gas exchange through this experiment as it is useful in wastewater treatment plant optimization.
+Wastewater treatment plants require consistent aerobic degradation, which can be maintained through oxygen transfer into activated sludge tanks.
+By doing this experiment, we are better able to understand and make decisions regarding the most useful technologies used to enhance such gas transfer by creating a high interface surface area.

 ## Procedures
 We followed the procedures as stated in the CEE 4530 Spring 2018 lab manual with a few modifications.
 Instead of letting the accumulator pressure get to 75%, we set the needle valve to approximately 50% (20,000 Pa).
 To deoxygenate the 600 ml solution between trials we added 0.4 ml of sodium sulfite and we conducted trials at air flow rates of approximately 0, 30, 70, 160, 370, 850 and 2000 μM/s.